mdppml/PP-GWAS/local_run/README.md

 B (Number of Blocks) = 2
 ```

-You can scale these up for larger experiments depending on available compute.
-If you encounter memory issues, reduce BPR (this determines how many blocks are processed at a time) or increase the number of blocks.
+To scale up for larger experiments depending on available compute locally, increase N/M. If your RAM is limited, increase the number of blocks, and/or reduce BPR (which determines how many blocks are processed at a time).
+Errors caused by limited memory can be seen when server prints that the memory usage is above 50% of available memory - the server typically crashes then when performing a computation and the clients indicate a BrokenPipe error.
+On the cluster, slurm automatically indicates that a task failed due to limited memory.

 ## ❓ Troubleshooting